MrMoneyDeveloper/FrankTheLocalLLM/README.md

 Make sure to install the new Python dependencies and have an Ollama model (for example `llama3`) available.

+### Retrieval QA

+The `/api/qa/stream` endpoint streams answers from a LangChain RetrievalQA chain backed by pgvector.
+Results include markdown formatted citations linking to the original note.

 ## Console Service